AdobeDocs/target.de-DE/help/main/c-target/c-audiences/audiences.md

 * Expression target audiences are no longer supported in Target Standard/Premium.
 * Target Standard/Premium does not support some deprecated audiences or has improved operators for ease of use.
 Because of this, the definition of an imported audience, although working as per definition, does not mean that same is now available for creation in the Standard/Premium interface.
 For example, Social Audiences are visible with their rules but Target Standard/Premium does not allow social audiences to be created.-->

-## Verwenden von Zielgruppen aus [!DNL Adobe Experience Platform] {#aep}
+## Verwenden von Audiences aus [!DNL Adobe Experience Platform] {#aep}

-Die Verwendung der in [!DNL Adobe Experience Platform] erstellten Zielgruppen liefert umfassendere Kundendaten, die zu einer wirkungsvolleren Personalisierung f체hren.
+Die Verwendung der in [!DNL Adobe Experience Platform] erstellten Audiences liefert umfassendere Kundendaten, die zu einer wirkungsvolleren Personalisierung f체hren.

 Weitere Informationen finden Sie unter [Verwenden von Zielgruppen aus [!DNL Adobe Experience Platform]](/help/main/c-integrating-target-with-mac/integrating-with-rtcdp.md#aep).